Aladdin (Disney character): Characteristics

 Aladdin was drawn with large eyes, like those of other Disney heroes, to indicate innocence.
 The lineaments of his body are more free-flowing and more rounded than is usual for Disney heroes.
 He looks like a modern 18-year-old, except for his wardrobe.
-In the movie, they often describe him as a street rat.
+In the film, they often describe him as a street rat.
+Later in the film, he wields a scimitar sword.

 Aladdin is portrayed as quick-witted, and ultimately a caring person.
 Like most Disney male protagonists, he is a heroic young man who seeks to win the affection of many other characters, which demonstrates his insecurity.
-He is not above lying and stealing, though never with malicious intentions, but in order to survive.
+He is not above lying and stealing, though never with malicious intentions, but to survive.
 The biggest difference from the norm is that, unlike most youthful Disney heroes, he is a doer rather than a passive character.

 As a street urchin, he wears a red fez hat, a purple vest, a baggy cream dhoti (with a patch covering a hole) and goes barefoot; he retains this appearance even in the animated series after his engagement to Jasmine.

+His "Prince Ali" outfit is a white and gold ensemble with a flowing cape, and a large headpiece topped with a feather and a jewel.

 Appearances

 Aladdin

 In the first film, street rat Aladdin meets a girl in the marketplace.
 He falls deeply in love with her at first sight, but he gets into trouble when their meeting is interrupted by guards who arrest him.
 She reveals that she is actually Princess Jasmine.
 Despite Jasmine's efforts to demand the guards to release Aladdin immediately, they tell her that she must first deal with Jafar in order to free him.

-In prison, Aladdin meets an old man (who is actually Jafar in disguise) who mentions a cave filled with treasure and that he needs Aladdin to enter it.
+In prison, Aladdin meets an old man (who is Jafar in disguise) who mentions a cave filled with treasure and that he needs Aladdin to enter it.
 The old man reveals a secret exit, and Aladdin escapes with him and follows him into the desert.
 He enters the Cave of Wonders, where he meets a sentient magic carpet and is commanded to only get a magic lamp.
 He gets it, But when his pet Abu picks up a giant gem, the cave begins to collapse.
 Aladdin, Abu, and the carpet are left in the cave.
 Abu delivers the lamp to Aladdin, and when he rubs it, a giant blue Genie appears, telling Aladdin he will fulfill three wishes.
 After leaving the collapsed cave with the Genie's help, he decides to become a prince in order to win Jasmine's heart.